bcaffo/regmodsbook/manuscript/12_multiple_variables.md

 prediction.
 In addition, principal components or factor analytic models on covariates are often useful for reducing complex covariate spaces.

 It should also be noted that careful design can often eliminate the need for complex model searches at the analyses stage.
-For example, randomized, randomized block designs, crossover designs, clinical trials, A/B testing are all examples of designs where randomization, balance and stratification are used to create data sets that have more direct analyses.
+For example, randomized designs, randomized block designs, crossover designs, clinical trials, A/B testing are all examples of designs where randomization, balance and stratification are used to create data sets that have more direct analyses.
 However, control over the design is often limited in data science.

 I'll give my favorite approach for model selection when I'm trying to get a parsimonious explanatory model.
 (I would use a different strategy for prediction.)
 Given a coefficient that I'm interested in, I like to use covariate adjustment and multiple models to probe that effect to evaluate it for robustness and to see what other covariates knock it out or amplify it.
 In other words, if I have an effect, or absence of an effect, that I'd like to